 A HTML hyperlink lets you navigate to a different page.
 An <a> tag defines an anchor.
 The “href” attribute specifies the location a user will be taken to when they click the link.
 Between the <a> and closing </> tags is the anchor text which will be shown to the user.

-When you’re building a webpage, you may want to reference another web page or website.
-For example, you may be creating a blog and want to link to an article that you think is relevant to the topic you have covered.
+When you’re building a web page, you may want to reference another web page or website.
+For example, you may be creating a blog and want to link to an article that you think is relevant.

 <a href="your_url">This text will go to a URL.</a>

 The text between our tags will link to the URL that we specify in our opening tag.
 We use the href attribute to choose the target of the URL.
 This could be an absolute URL or absolute link such as https://www.careerkarma.com or a URL relative to somewhere on our site.

 Here is an example of a link that points to the Career Karma home page’s web address: